-Dating Violence, Harassment, "Sexting", Retaliation, Bullying and Discrimination behaviors known to be offensive.
+Dating Violence, Harassment, "Sexting", Retaliation, Bullying and Discrimination

+Fort Bend ISD believes that all students learn best in an environment free from dating violence, discrimination, harassment and retaliation and that their welfare is best served when they are free from this prohibited conduct while attending school.
+Students are expected to treat other students and district employees with courtesy and respect and to avoid behaviors known to be offensive.
 District employees are expected to treat students with courtesy and respect.
 The Board of Trustees has established policies and procedures to prohibit and promptly respond to inappropriate and offensive behaviors that are based on a person's race, color, religion, gender, national origin, disability, or any other basis prohibited by law.